eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 ## Remix IDE

-Remix IDE is a popular integrated development environment, which can be used throughout the whole process of smart contract development.
-It is intuitive thus very easy to use.
+Remix IDE is a popular integrated development environment for smart contract development written in Solidity programming language.
+It is intuitive and very easy to use.
 Remix can be used by any developer with any level of experience.
-This document outlines the main steps you have to go through to develop a smart contract for the Trust network, written with Solidity programming language.
-The document does not go into the full details, for that please consult the official Remix documentation which can be found at [remix-ide.readthedocs.io](https://remix-ide.readthedocs.io/en/latest/).
-However, the main steps and the important settings needed to connect to Trust network are presented below.
+This document outlines the main steps to develop a smart contract for the Trust network, written in Solidity.
+The official Remix documentation can be found at [remix-ide.readthedocs.io](https://remix-ide.readthedocs.io/en/latest/).

-The Remix IDE comes in 3 flavors, the web application, the desktop application, and as a VSCode extension.
-This tutorial uses the Remix web app IDE.
+The Remix IDE comes in three flavors, the web application, the desktop application, and a VSCode extension.
+This tutorial uses the Remix web IDE.
 From here onwards the `Remix IDE` refers to the Remix web application integrated development environment.

 ## Start A Workspace

 Navigate to the [Remix IDE web version](https://remix.ethereum.org/).
 One of the first thing you notice is the `FILE EXPLORER` panel on the left side of the screen.
-You can see that the Remix IDE already created a default workspace with three folders `Contracts`, `Scripts` and `Tests` and a `README.txt` file.
+You can see that the Remix IDE already created a default workspace with three folders:

+- `Contracts`,
+- `Scripts`,
+- `Tests`

+and a `README.txt` file.

 \
 ![remix file explorer](./resources/remix_file_explorer.png)